This post was first published in 2015 but has since been updated with more information and tips for travelling Australia alone.

 Step away from the main tourist sights and attractions and you are bound to find lots of chances to interact and make friends with the locals.

-If you have been dreaming about traveling on your own and needed a destination that will tick all the boxes, Australia is it.
+If you have been dreaming about traveling Australia alone and needed a little encouragement, then rest assured that Australia ticks all the boxes for solo travel.
 So pack your bags, leave your fears behind, and set off on an adventure like no other.
-Australia awaits!
+Solo travel Australia awaits!

 We can’t stress enough the importance of travel insurance, especially in a country like Australia.
 Whether you just plan to explore the cities, do a little bit of hiking, or go extreme (think surfing, scuba diving, or ever skydiving), being protected on your travels is an irreplaceable peace of mind.
 We learned about the importance of travel insurance the hard way and now we never travel without coverage.